How local services are affected by the coronavirus pandemic

 Please check our Libraries pages for further information.

 All our parks and open spaces will remain open.
 This includes playgrounds.
 Multi-games areas and outdoor gyms are also now open.
-However please note that from this date, the rule of six applies, or gatherings of no more than two households.

 For families using the playgrounds, please do so carefully, remember that everyone (including children) should social distance and wash their hands immediately after use.